<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 • Dedicated teams: Quanticate teams supported the sponsor’s teams in both Europe and the United States for both individual statistical programming study level support and higher-level overarching programme statistical consultancy.

 • Low-cost resource: Quanticate initially supplied resources from the UK, US and South Africa due to the clients reluctance to use more than 20% resource in low-cost regions, but as the relationship grow and trust was developed due to the high quality of work, the Sponsor’s asked the gradual introduction of resources from India.
-Gradually, Quanticate provided a significant proportion of resource in a low-cost area (India), which reached 50% at ‘steady state’This entailed a measured and controlled ramp-up of our India team, without compromising on quality at any stage.
+Gradually, Quanticate provided a significant proportion of resource in a low-cost area (India), which reached 50% at ‘steady state.’
+This entailed a measured and controlled ramp-up of our India team, without compromising on quality at any stage.
 The structure of the team was set up to ensure project leads and oversight across studies comes from highly experienced UK, US, Polish or South African Project Delivery Managers (PDMs) and Subject Matter Experts (SMEs) but also allowed for Indian resource to lead studies as they gained experience and developed.
 Due to the high level of support provided by Quanticate, the sponsor actively supported an increase in the proportion of India team members.

 • Project planning: by agreeing a lead-in time for project resourcing and dynamic project forecasting, Quanticate has been able to provide ring-fenced resource to supplement teams over the long and short term.

-• Flexible pricing model: initially, Quanticate staff worked on sponsor systems utilizing an hourly rate card with a capped project base.
+• Flexible pricing model: initially, Quanticate staff worked on sponsor systems utilising an hourly rate card with a capped project base.
 As the partnership matured and a better understanding of sponsor systems was gained, a fixed unit price will be agreed.

 By using Quanticate SOPs and allowing Quanticate experts to train sponsor staff, the sponsor has improved their own internal processes and made themselves more efficient.